pxkundu/SQL-practice-notes/SQL-For-Advanced-usecases.md

 ---

-These **advanced queries** demonstrate how SQL can solve tricky problems in WMS/MCS systems, integrating IoT and HMI data.
+These examples demonstrate how SQL can solve tricky problems in WMS/MCS systems while integrating IoT and HMI data.
+Feel free to ask if you'd like me to elaborate on any of these scenarios or if you have.